stellarwp/models/README.md

 This is an abstract class to extend for your models.

-### `ModelFactory`

-This is an abstract class to extend for creating model factories.

 ### `ModelQueryBuilder`

 This class extends the [`stellarwp/db`](https://github.com/stellarwp/db) `QueryBuilder` class so that it returns